StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Research Fellow in mathematics at University College London.

-I am a Postdoctoral Researcher in mathematics at the Universitá di Padova funded by the STARS Project "New directions in sub-Riemannian geometry: submanifolds, curvature bounds, geometric hypoelliptic PDEs" under [Davide Barilari](https://www.math.unipd.it/~barilari/).
+From September 2023 to September 2024 I was a  Postdoctoral Researcher in mathematics at the Universitá di Padova funded by the STARS Project "New directions in sub-Riemannian geometry: submanifolds, curvature bounds, geometric hypoelliptic PDEs" under [Davide Barilari](https://www.math.unipd.it/~barilari/).
 I am a member of the research group in [sub-Riemannnian geometry in Padova](https://www.math.unipd.it/~barilari/SRGPD.html).